 Marc Fowler, Executive Vice President & Chief Operations Officer

 Marc Fowler joined Cornerstone University in August 2000.
 He has held various cabinet level positions including, vice president for business, vice president for operations, senior vice president and CFO, senior vice president for strategic initiatives and assistant to the president, and since October 2008, executive vice president and chief operations officer.

 Prior to joining Cornerstone University, Marc served 30 years at the University of Connecticut Medical Center.
 While there, Marc held various staff positions in accounting, grants administration, capital projects planning, information systems project management, and served as Associate Vice Chancellor and Controller from 1987 to 2000.

 Marc received his Masters of Business Administration degree from the University of Hartford (CT), Barney School of Business, in 1986.
 He received his Bachelor of Science degree in 1981 from Charter Oak State College (CT) in business administration with a human resources management major and psychology minor.
-He and his wife, Sheila, have been married since 1980 and have six adult children and ten grandchildren.
+He and his wife, Sheila, have been married since 1980 and have six adult children and twelve grandchildren.